 I was a chronic pain client for years.
 I know what it is like to spend many years and thousands of dollars on therapies that give results that may only last a day or two if I am lucky.
 The stuff that I offer has improved my health to the point of feeling like I am aging in reverse.
 The older I get, the better I feel.
 I drive all the way to Dayton to see another LMT who does Voila and neurokinetic therapy.
 You be the judge!

 Do you bill insurance?

 I would have to charge twice as much if I did.
 They get to decide whether or not to pay me and how much to pay me and when.
 The healthcare workers who do bill insurance have to stack their patients in order to pay overhead.
 That's why they are always running late with a waiting room full of patients.
-I work with everyone one on one for 60 or 90 minutes of hands on time with me :) They would never cover a therapy that looks for the source of pain if that source of pain is not where you say it hurts.
+I work with everyone one on one for 60 minutes of hands on time with me :) They would never cover a therapy that looks for the source of pain if that source of pain is not where you say it hurts.
 I am much cheaper in the long run for people who respond well to my therapies than many of the other traditional approaches out there.

 May I submit a receipt to my insurance company for reimbursement?

 Again, I would have to seriously inflate my rates since it still requires a lot of out of office time on the phones and paperwork.
 Insurance companies require a state ID or social security number of the therapist.
 I do not have a state ID and I do not give out my social security number.
 Working with insurance companies is a service that I do not provide, in order to keep my rates reasonable and keep my focus on the individualized treatment plan that is right for you, without worrying about what the insurance companies will reimburse.